 We all remember playing with magnifying glasses as children.
 Now, most of us use them daily without thinking about them too much.
 Many of us wear lenses in front of our eyes, they are in smartphones, cameras, microscopes, binoculars, and all kinds of optical devices.
-Magnifying glasses have become an integral part of our world, nobody wonders about how does a magnifying glass works.
+Magnifying glasses have become such an integral part of our world, nobody wonders about how does a magnifying glass works.

 To understand why magnifying glasses let us see objects bigger we must first investigate how we see and why objects are perceived in a certain size and why the same objects appear smaller the further away they are from the observer.

-For eyes to see, it needs a light source.
+For the eyes to see, it needs a light source.
 This light falls on objects and is reflected, our eye picks up the rays of light, and the brain constructs an image from it.